-The delay interceptor can be configured as follows:
+The delayer can be configured on two levels:

 <camelContext id="camel" delayer="500" xmlns="http://activemq.apache.org/camel/schema/spring"> <route> <from uri="direct:start"/> <to uri="mock:result"/> </route> </camelContext>

-In Camel 2.0 you can configure it on both camel context and per route as you like.
+You can also configure it on both camel context and per route as you like.
 Per route will override the camel context setting.

 For example the route below is only the first route that has a delayer with 200 millis.